Shirt: JCPenney Leggings & Boots: Kohls Scarf: handmade

 I have a few baby showers coming up and wanted to start working on some gifts.
-I've seen similar projects online but didn't find one I like with a tutorial - so I did my best to make my own!
+I've seen similar projects online but made mine a little different!

 Start by cutting out two circles.
 I used this really soft and fuzzy fabric.
 (I traced one of my trivets for a good sized circle.)

 On the back of one of the circles, pin where you want your nose to go.
 (I used felt for the nose).
 Then draw where you want the mouth to be.

 I did the mouth by hand.
 I'm sure it would look better if you used your sewing machine, but I was too afraid I wouldn't be able to make the shape right.

 Then sew on your nose.
 (I used the machine for this.)

 I used all different kinds of ribbons that I had and cut them in strips.
 Then folded them in half and pinned them to the front of your other circle.

 I wish I would've made my strips shorter.
 They stick out a little too far, I think.
 Next time!